 - If your sofa needs to be loaded flat, it must be less than 83 inches long

-If loading your sofa on its end will work, make sure to only put light items like pillows, lampshades, and patio furniture cushions on top.
+If you load your sofa on its end, make sure to only place light items like pillows, lampshades, and patio furniture cushions on top.
 Once it’s padded and in place, secure your sofa to the container’s interior with a heavy-duty strap.

 ReloCubes are great for small moves where parking space is limited